bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_formal_parameter.md

 SyntaxError: missing formal parameter
 =====================================

-The JavaScript exception “missing formal parameter” occurs when your function declaration is missing valid parameters.
+The JavaScript exception "missing formal parameter” occurs when your function declaration is missing valid parameters.

 Message
 -------